Kids explore the Hoh Rain Forest, part of Washington's Olympic National Park. Credit: JiaYing Grygiel

 Change of scenery

-In Seattle, we’d been staying so close to home that even venturing out for groceries seemed like a major to-do.
+In Seattle, we can circulate for days just in our own neighborhood or the next one over, for school pick-ups and grocery runs.
 In Olympic National Park, everything is so big and spread out that you’re driving for hours to get from one point to another.
-The views are beautiful, and you never have to worry about coming within 6 feet of anyone.
+The views are beautiful.
 (One downside is that facilities are few and far between.
 FYI, there are flush toilets at Kalaloch Lodge and the Hoh Rain Forest visitor center.)

 We traded the construction cranes and apartment towers of Seattle for giant conifers looming on both sides of the narrow road.
-After so many months at home, the change of scenery was refreshing.
+The change of scenery was refreshing.
 But what my kids really loved was the change of routine.
 Eating unlimited individually packaged snacks and watching unlimited Cartoon Network?
-Heck, yeah.
-Best treat of all was the lodge's swimming pool, which is open and limited to five people at a time.
-Pro tip: Check in early and sign up on the pool log right away, as the 45-minute time slots go fast.
+Heck, yeah!
+Best treat of all was splashing in the lodge's indoor swimming pool, the perfect complement to our outdoor time.

 This is the land of the Quinault Indian Nation, which includes the Quinault and Queets tribes, along with descendants of five other coastal tribes: the Quileute, Hoh, Chehalis, Chinook and Cowlitz.

-Lodge special: Through May 13, book one night and get your second night free.
-This includes weekends, and there are no blackout dates during the promotion.
+Lodge special: Through April 28, book one night and get your second night free.
+Dogs are allowed in certain rooms.

 More family getaways around Washington: